osg-htc/docs/docs/compute-element/hosted-ce.md

 Introduction
 ------------

-An OSG Compute Element (CE) is the entry point for jobs coming from the OSG;
+An OSG Hosted Compute Element (CE) is the entry point for jobs coming from the OSG;
 it handles authorization and delegation of jobs to your existing campus HPC/HTC cluster.

 Many sites set up their compute element locally.
-As an alternative, OSG offers a hosted CE option wherein the OSG team will host and operate the HTCondor compute element, and configure it for the science communities that you choose to support.
+As an alternative, OSG offers a Hosted CE option wherein the OSG team will host and operate the HTCondor compute element, and configure it for the science communities that you choose to support.

-This document explains the requirements and the procedure for obtaining a hosted CE.
+This document explains the requirements and the procedure for obtaining a Hosted CE.
 If you wish to have a local compute element instead, see page for [installing HTCondor-CE](/compute-element/install-htcondor-ce).